fwolfst/aoc/2021/README.md

 because even with diagonals, there are 4 variants of "directions" of lines and I chose to implement a step-wise-along-the-line-approach.

+## Puzzle Day VI

+In part 1, do the real simulation (fun!) because we do not know where the ship is heading.

+### Part 2

+Guess what: solution from part 1 takes too long on my beloved Dell Latitude 64xx.

+And I did not find the direct formula.
+Thus decided to only work on the distribution of fish ages (the order does not matter, for knowing how many fish there are tomorrow you only need to know how many will give birth).

+Superhappy to have finally used `Hash#tally`

 # The Takeaways/Learned-Agains

 Should look at these again before next years puzzling.